Why Your Hot Yoga Class Could Be Harming Your Body

 Returning to the essence of Yoga and Pilates, we discover that the true transformation we’ve been searching for through effort or intensity has always lived within us.
 Both yoga and Pilates share the same foundation: awareness, conscious breathing, and intelligent movement.

-At Alma Yoga, we honor both Yoga and Pilates as tools for deep awareness and healing, practices that awaken the true fire within: calm, harmony, and inner strength.
+At Alma Yoga, we honor both Yoga and Pilates as tools for deep awareness and healing.
+These practices awaken the true fire within: calm, harmony, and inner strength.
+Embrace mindfulness, and you will discover the transformative power of your practice.

 ALMA YOGA